JordanFun/jordanfun/README.md

 (he/him)

 I’m currently in my second year at UBC studying Computer Science

+I'm learning to code in Java, C, and C++.
 <!--
 **JordanFun/jordanfun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.